Alfresco/SearchServices/search-services/README.md

 -Dsolr.allow.unsafe.resourceloading=true" -f
 ```

-SOLR will create Alfresco cores (`alfresco` and `archive`) when starting, and configuration from `rerank` template will be copied to each core and if you also started an ACS instance running in [https://localhost:8443/alfresco](https://localhost:8443/alfresco) then the index will be populated.
+SOLR will create Alfresco cores (`alfresco` and `archive`) when starting, and configuration from `rerank` template will be copied to each core.

+If you also started an ACS instance running in [https://localhost:8443/alfresco](https://localhost:8443/alfresco) with the keystores provided by the SSL Tool (`keystores/alfresco` folder), then the index will be populated.

 SOLR Web Console will be available at: